vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 “Have every one gone?”
 “Gone, think they have gone”
 “Please wake up and sing,
-Of he who killed the big elephant28,
+Of he who killed the big elephant[^prr28],
 Of him who can remove enmity from enemies,
 And of him who is the holy enchanter,
 And worship our Goddess Pavai.”

+[^prr27]: Verse in the form of question and answers from friends and she who is sleeping
+[^prr28]: Kuvalaya pIDa the elephant with four tusks was sent to kill Lord Krishna and he killed it.
 </details>